wireservice/agate/docs/tutorial.rst

     counties = table.group_by('county')

-This command takes our original :py:class:`journalism.table.Table` and groups it into a :py:class:`journalism.tableset.TableSet`, which contains one table per county.
+This command takes our original :class:`journalism.table.Table` and groups it into a :class:`journalism.tableset.TableSet`, which contains one table per county.
 Now we'll aggregate the totals for each group.

 .. code-block:: python

     totals = counties.aggregate([
-        ('total_cost', 'sum')
+        ('total_cost', Sum(), 'total_cost_sum')
     ])

 This takes our grouped ``TableSet``, computes the sum of the ``total_cost`` column for each ``Table`` in the set and then builds a new table containing the aggregate results.
 The new table will have the columns ``group``, ``count`` and ``total_sum_cost``.
 The first two columns always have the same names and the last one is generated based on the name of the column and the operation being applied.

-The :py:meth:`journalism.tableset.TableSet.aggregate`: function takes a list of operations to perform.
+The :meth:`journalism.tableset.TableSet.aggregate`: function takes a list of operations to perform.
 You can aggregate as many columns as you like in a single step and they will all appear in the output table.

 Lastly, we'll sort our new table and print the results.